jek97/Mobile-robot-control/README.md

     rospy.spin()
 ```
-the node initialize itself, subscribe to the topic *'/configuration'* to aquire the information abou the robot position and velocity and wait for the master to be launched, after that the node will spin.
+the node initialize itself, subscribe to the topic *'/configuration'* to aquire the information about the robot position and velocity and wait for the master to be launched, after that the node will spin.
 anytime the node receive a message it will call the associated callback *'confy_cb()'*:
 ```
 def confy_cb(msg):